-This lesson is designed around an inspiring short film called To Do List about what we do in our everyday lives.
+This ESL lesson is designed around an inspiring short film about what we do in our everyday lives.
+In the lesson students watch and discuss a short film, and write three to do lists.
 The lesson also encourages students to reflect on their own language learning and how they can improve it.

 Learner type: All ages